mr-tajul-islam/documentation-based-learning-about-technologies/README.md

 # What are you looking for buddy?
-# Just click on your desired topics name
+# Tap on the topics name,Start Learning

 [HTML5](#HTML5)